 The largest Sakurajima on record weighed almost 69 pounds, measuring well over 1 meter in circumference.

 Radishes in general are known to contain high levels of antioxidants.
-Also, according to earlier studies, they may influence factors associated with heart attack and stroke — namely, increased blood pressure and the risk of blood clots.
+Also, according to

 To date, no studies have investigated the potential cardiovascular benefits of the monster radish.
 So, recently, researchers from Kagoshima University in Japan set up a trial to see whether the radishes’ health benefits are as sizable as its girth.
 The results were published recently in the Journal of Agricultural and Food Chemistry.

 The team of scientists, led by Katsuko Kajiya, was particularly interested in the Sakurajima’s influence over nitric oxide production, an important regulator of blood vessel function.

 The cells that line blood vessels — vascular endothelial cells — produce nitric oxide; when this gas is released into the bloodstream, it causes blood vessels to relax, which reduces blood pressure.

 Nitric oxide helps reduce cardiovascular risk in more than one way: white and red blood cells sometimes attach to blood vessel walls, which increases the risk of clots forming.
 Nitric oxide release prevents this from happening so freely.